StroverIT/finance-calculator/README.md

 ### Tracking of:

-- Daily expenses
+- Daily expenses report
 - Debt.
 How much, when to return it, to who and what is the reason
-- Monthly expenses
+- Monthly income and expenses
-- Daily expenses
+- Daily income and expenses

 ## Getting Started